 - Publicly post an agenda at least 72 hours prior to all Board meetings in accordance with the Ralph M. Brown Act requirements.
 Agendas are posted on KIPP LA's website and are available on the website for each individual school.
-Additionally, the agenda is posted on the main entrance of each individual school and at KIPP LA's offices; - Hold all meetings within the boundaries of LAUSD or LA County, preferably at a KIPP LA school or the School Success Team office; - Set aside time at each meeting for public comment on agenda and non-agenda items; - Conduct all votes in public, unless a vote is permissibly cast in closed session; - Upon request, provide to members of the public copies of any materials provided to the Board (unless specifically exempted by the Brown Act or Public Records Act.); - Approved minutes from the previous Board meeting are posted on KIPP LA's website.
+Additionally, the agenda is posted on the main entrance of each individual school and at KIPP LA's offices; - Hold all meetings within the boundaries of LAUSD or LA County, preferably at a KIPP LA school or the School Success Team office; - Set aside time at each meeting for public comment on agenda and non-agenda items; - Conduct all votes in public, unless a vote is permissibly cast in closed session; - Upon request, provide to members of the public copies of any materials provided to the Board (unless specifically exempted by the Brown Act or Public Records Act.);

-The KIPP LA Schools Board of Directors will meet at least quarterly (four times per year or more).
+Approved minutes from the previous Board meeting are posted on KIPP LA's website.

+.
 The annual meeting schedule is created in advance of the year in collaboration with the Governance Committee and KIPP LA management.
 Meetings will be aligned to the needs of the organization including mandatory deadlines to meet applicable district, state, and federal requirements.
 The Board Secretary is responsible for recording governing board actions.